Eye For Film >> Festivals >> A-Z >> Edinburgh International Film Festival >> 2009

-Now in its 63rd year, EIFF is the longest continuously running film festival in the world.
-It began in 1947 as a champion of documentary films and has expanded to include the full gamut of features, documentaries and short films and is currently under the artistic directorship of Hannah McGill.
+The festival celebrated its 63rd year.
+The longest continually running film festival in the world, EIFF began in 1947 as a champion of documentary films and has expanded to include the full gamut of features, documentaries and short films and was under the artistic directorship of Hannah McGill in 2009.

-The programme was announced on May 6 and includes a Roger Corman retrospective, plus UK premieres of Rudo Y Cursi, Moon and Mary and Max.
-The festival opens on June 17 with Sam Mendes' Away We Go and closes on June 28 with the international premiere of Adam.
+The programme was announced on May 6 and included a Roger Corman retrospective, plus UK premieres of Rudo Y Cursi, Moon and Mary and Max.
+The festival opens on June 17 with Sam Mendes' Away We Go and closed on June 28 with the international premiere of Adam.

 View Films by Strand: